 - Can psychotherapy reduce or reverse epigenetic changes?

-The answers are Yes, Yes, and Yes.
+I was astounded when I discovered that the answers are Yes, Yes, and Yes.
 To ALL these questions.

 The Difference between Genetics and Epigenetics

 Chronic illnesses of all kinds, including autoimmune diseases such as type 1 diabetes, have increasingly been found to be the result of interactions between genetic and environmental factors.
 As I’ve described in my post summarizing the science linking chronic illness and trauma, environmental factors can include stressful and traumatic events: in prenatal life, in childhood, and even in the lives of our ancestors.
 Other nongenetic risk factors include insecure attachments and stressful relationships between parents and their children in early life.
 And risk for chronic illness can also be influenced by diet, infections, and toxins, among other factors.